-ENGLISH: ENGLISH STUDIES Unit Value (ATAR option)

-Category

-Board Developed Course 2 В

-Course Entry Guidelines:

-Students considering this course should be advised that English Studies is a Stage 6 Board Developed Course (Category B).
-Students are able to sit for an optional HSC examination and will be reported on a common scale with the English Standard and English Advanced courses.

-Students choosing not to sit for the English Studies HSC examination will still be eligible for the HSC if they have satisfactorily completed courses that comprise the pattern of study required by NESA.

-To be eligible for an ATAR, students studying the English Studies course must complete the optional HSC examination and include a further 8 units of Category A courses in their pattern of study.

-The English Faculty actively supports and guides each student into the course that is most appropriate for their ability, literacy skills and application.
+ENGLISH: ENGLISH STUDIES Unit Value (ATAR option) Category Board Developed Course 2 В Course Entry Guidelines: Students considering this course should be advised that English Studies is a Stage Developed Course (Category B).
+Students are able to sit for an optional HSC exam will be reported on a common scale with the English Standard and English Advan Students choosing not to sit for the English Studies HSC examination will still be at the HSC if they have satisfactorily completed courses that comprise the pattern of required by NESA.
+To be eligible for an ATAR, students studying the English Studies course must compoptional HSC examination and include a further 8 units of Category A courses in the first of study.
+The English Faculty actively supports and guides each student into the course that appropriate for their ability, literacy skills and application. d be advised that English Studies is a Stage 6 Board ats are able to sit for an optional HSC examination and the English Standard and English Advanced courses.
+It is studies HSC examination will still be eligible for eleted courses that comprise the pattern of study dying the English Studies course must complete the a further 8 units of Category A courses in their pattern and guides each student into the course that is most

-Exclusions:

-English

-Advanced;

-English

-Standard;

-English

-EAL/D;

-Extension

-English